oracle-devrel/technology-engineering/cloud-architecture/oracle-apps-erp/19c-upgrade-dbcli/files/best-practices-upgrading-to-19c-using-dbcli-in-oci.md

 ### Post-upgrade Tasks
 -	Conduct thorough testing of the upgraded database to validate its functionality.
--	Update any necessary configurations, parameters or settings in the upgraded database.
+-	Update any necessary configurations, parameters, or settings in the upgraded database.
 -	Revalidate the performance of critical application processes and tune the database if required.
 -	Communicate the successful completion of the upgrade to relevant stakeholders.

 ### Maintenance and Support
 -	Establish a plan for ongoing database maintenance and support activities.
--	Schedule regular backups, patching and performance monitoring for the upgraded database.
+-	Schedule regular backups, patching, and performance monitoring for the upgraded database.
 -	Stay up to date with Oracle's support and patching releases for Oracle Database 19c.